trevorbaca/baca/baca/etc/git-workflows.md

 Cherry-picking (from development to feature branches)
 =====================================================

-What to do after you development branch starts to accumulate commits?
+What to do after your development branch starts to accumulate commits?
 Every so often you'll want to collect commits in your development branch and make them into a feature that can be added into the Abjad mainline.
 You do this by cherry-picking commits from your development branch into a feature branch that